What is the Ketogenic Diet Therapy?

 Alongside food meeting the specific requirements laid out above, children undergoing KDT also require a suitable vitamin and mineral supplement as well as their ongoing anti-epileptic medicines.

-Derek explains: “My advice to parents interested in the ketogenic diet is to do as much research and gain as much knowledge about it as you can.
+Chef Derek explains: “My advice to parents interested in the ketogenic diet is to do as much research and gain as much knowledge about it as you can.
 Before you start the diet, it’s a good idea to make some of the ketogenic recipes and give it to your child to see if they like it, because it’s a big change from a normal diet.
-There are also lots of great places to find new recipes and inspiration, including our recipes books and of course our new Chef’s Corner, here on Nutricia KetoConnect.”
+There are also lots of great places to find new recipes and inspiration, including our recipes books, our Chef’s Corner here on the Nutricia website and of course our social media channel Nutricia KetoConnect on Facebook and Instagram.”

-When children first start the diet, they may experience feelings of tiredness, irritability or generally feel unwell for a few days.
+When people first start the diet, they may experience feelings of tiredness, irritability or generally feel unwell for a few days.
 This is temporary.

-Other side effects when the diet is continued long term may include:
+Other side effects when the diet is continued long term may include5:

 • Constipation